L'ingenua

 L'ingenua is a 1975 Italian commedia sexy all'italiana and road movie directed by Gianfranco Baldanello.
 The film featured Ilona Staller in her first lead role and shared an almost identical essential cast and filming locations with the earlier Armando Bertuccioli film La nipote.

 Plot

-Piero Spazin (George Ardisson) is a con artist who meets his friend Luigi Beton (Daniele Vargas), a fraudster, and the two get engaged in a new fraud scheme, also attempting to trick each other at the same time.
-Angela (Staller), a supposedly naïve employee of Piero's fiancée Augusta (Anna Maria Pescatori) becomes accidentally involved in their plan and agrees to accompany them on their journey.
-However, joining of Susy (Orchidea De Santis), another con artist to the group after meeting Luigi's son Rodolfo (Graziano Chiaro) makes things even more complicated.
+Piero Spazin is a con artist who meets his friend Luigi Beton, a fraudster, and the two get engaged in a new fraud scheme, also attempting to trick each other at the same time.
+Angela, a supposedly naïve employee of Piero's fiancée Augusta (Anna Maria Pescatori) becomes accidentally involved in their plan and agrees to accompany them on their journey.
+However, joining of Susy, another con artist to the group after meeting Luigi's son Rodolfo makes things even more complicated.